 - specific classification (individual waste streams) e.g. industry specific filter cake, contaminated soil stockpiles, treatment plant residue.

 Classifications that ban waste streams from landfill are issued when alternative reuse or recycling options are identified.
 This results in higher hierarchy management of many PIWs that have previously been taken to landfill for disposal.
 For example, this might enable the energy to be recovered from waste streams, turning what was once deemed a waste into a recoverable, re-useable and/or valuable resource.

-Currently these classifications include: industrial transformers, grease interceptor trap waste, used oil filters, large containers and soils contaminated with organic compounds.
+Currently these classifications include: architectural and decorative paint; industrial transformers; grease interceptor trap waste; used oil filters; large containers; and soils contaminated with organic compounds.